Chairman of the Board

 CEO and Director

-Peter Boynton is CEO of the George J. Kostas Research Institute for Homeland Security at Northeastern University, LLC.
-The institute is home for co-located industry and academic research labs working together to accelerate innovation related to resilience and security.
+Peter Boynton is CEO and Co-Director of the George J. Kostas Research Institute for Homeland Security at Northeastern University, LLC.
+The institute brings together academic, industry and government research to accelerate innovation related to resilience and security.
+He is a Professor of the Practice at Northeastern University, affiliated with the College of Social Sciences and Humanities.

 Stephen Flynn, PhD